 Finally, of important note, while graduate faculty in academic departments and administrators may recommend applicants for a graduate assistantship, only Graduate Studies can authorize the awarding of a graduate assistantship.
-Therefore, applicants should await an official offer letter from the graduate director.
+Therefore, applicants should await an official offer letter from the Graduate and Extended Studies Office.